Skip to content

 • Admin notification — sent to the registry coordination address ([contact] email in site.toml), CC'd to SUBMISSION_NOTIFY_CC if configured.
 Contains a direct link to the admin change view.
 The submitter is never CC'd on this email.

 • Submitter notification — sent directly to the internal_contact_email of the submission with a plain-language status update ("Your service has been approved / was not approved at this time").
-This is a completely separate email from the admin notification so the submitter receives a clear, action-oriented message rather than the full internal report — and never sees the admin portal URL.
+This is a completely separate email so the submitter receives a clear, action-oriented message and never sees the admin portal URL.

-Mark selected as Under Review Sets status → Under Review
+Mark selected as Under Review change_servicesubmission Under Review

-Undeprecate selected Sets status → Submitted (returns to review queue)
+Undeprecate selected change_servicesubmission Submitted (returns to review queue)

-All transitions fire the standard admin + submitter email notifications via Celery.
+All bulk transitions fire the admin + submitter email notifications via Celery and are logged to Django's LogEntry.

 Deprecation is owner-reversible only by admins